modelingcovid/covidmodel/md/about.md

 # About

-The Modeling Covid-19 team is comprised of data scientists and engineers [Will Bunting](https://www.linkedin.com/in/willbunting/), [Daryl Koopersmith](https://www.linkedin.com/in/darylkoopersmith/), [Dara Straussman](https://www.linkedin.com/in/dara-straussman/), and [Ken Henisey](https://www.linkedin.com/in/kenhenisey/).
+The Modeling Covid-19 team is comprised of data scientists and engineers [Will Bunting](https://www.linkedin.com/in/willbunting/); [Daryl Koopersmith](https://www.linkedin.com/in/darylkoopersmith/); [Dara Straussman, PhD](https://www.linkedin.com/in/dara-straussman/); and [Ken Henisey, PhD](https://www.linkedin.com/in/kenhenisey/).

 We’d like to thank the following epidemiologists and researchers for their guidance: